Applying the Worldvolume Hybrid Monte Carlo method to the Hubbard model away from half filling: Conclusions and outlook

 \section{Conclusions and outlook}

-In this paper, we applied the Worldvolume Hybrid Monte Carlo (WV-HMC) algorithm \cite{Fukuma:2020fez} to the Hubbard model away from half filling.
+In this paper, we applied the Worldvolume Hybrid Monte Carlo (WV-HMC) algorithm \cite{Fukuma:2020fez} to the two-dimensional doped Hubbard model.
 We used direct solvers for the inversion of fermion matrices and confirmed that the computational cost scales as $O(N^3)$, in agreement with theoretical expectations.
-We evaluated the number density $\vev{n}$ on $6 \times 6$ and $8 \times 8$ lattices at inverse temperature $\beta = 6.4$ with Trotter number $N_t = 20$, and demonstrated that the WV-HMC method remains efficient, with well-controlled statistical errors, even in parameter regions where other non-thimble Monte Carlo methods fail due to severe sign problems.
+We evaluated the number density $\vev{n}$ and the energy density $\vev{e}$ on $6 \times 6$ and $8 \times 8$ lattices at $T/t = 1/(t\beta) = 1/6.4 \simeq 0.156$ and $U/t = 8.0$ with Trotter number $N_t = 20$, and demonstrated that the WV-HMC method remains efficient, with well-controlled statistical errors even in parameter regions where the standard DQMC methods fail due to severe sign problems.

-Although the computational cost of $O(N^3)$ remains high for practical calculations, especially when approaching the thermodynamic limit, our results suggest that the WV-HMC framework can serve as a powerful tool for investigating the Hubbard model away from half filling.
-In fact, the cost can be reduced to $O(N^2)$ by introducing pseudofermions and employing iterative solvers.
-However, this approach requires careful parameter tuning, so that a detailed study will be presented in a separate publication.
+Although the computational cost of $O(N^3)$ remains high for practical calculations, especially when approaching the thermodynamic limit, our results suggest that the WV-HMC framework can serve as a powerful tool for investigating the doped Hubbard model.
+In fact, the cost can be reduced to $O(N^2)$ by introducing pseudofermions and employing iterative solvers \cite{Fukuma:2025esu}.
+However, this approach requires careful parameter tuning, a detailed study of which will be presented in a separate publication.

-Even at finite spatial volumes, it is important to take the continuum limit in the temporal direction ($\epsilon \to 0$), because the Trotter step size $\epsilon$ used in the present paper is still relatively large ($\epsilon = 0.32$), even though systematic errors in the observables are controlled up to $O(\epsilon^2)$.
+Even at finite spatial volumes, it is important to take the continuum limit in the temporal direction ($\epsilon \to 0$), because the Trotter step $\epsilon$ used in the present paper is still relatively large ($\epsilon = 0.32$), although the code is designed such that finite-size corrections in the observables are $O(\epsilon^2)$.
+In the subsequent paper \cite{Fukuma:2025cxg}, we take the continuum limit after developing a method that enables us to reduce the maximum flow time while avoiding ergodicity issues in such a thin worldvolume.